top of page

 Detail from the 1858 Chace Map

-Over the years the schoolhouse was moved a few times with the first move showing it go about 1.25 miles southwest as it appears on the 1873 Atlas of Long Island by Beers, Comstock and Cline.
-It was then moved by 1878 about 0.8 miles northeast and was at the intersection of Red Creek Road and Upper Red Creek Road as shown in maps from 1894, 1902, and 1916.
-It was then moved to its last location in Red Creek in 1926 about 0.43 miles southwest to the property of William W. Hubbad to be used as storage shed.
+Over the years, the schoolhouse was moved a few times.
+First it moved about 1.25 miles southwest to a site shown on the 1873 Atlas of Long Island by Beers, Comstock and Cline.
+By 1878, it was relocated about 0.8 miles northeast to the intersection of Red Creek Road and Upper Red Creek Road, as shown on maps from 1894, 1902, and 1916.
+Next, in 1926, it was moved about 0.43 miles southwest to the property of William W. Hubbard for use as storage shed.

-View of the schoolhouse while used by William W. Hubbard as a storage cabin c.
-1940
+View of the schoolhouse while used by William W. Hubbard as a storage shed, c.
+1940 (Southampton History Museum Collection)

-William W. Hubbard (11/9/1874-1959) grew up in the area having attended school within the Red Creek Schoolhouse.
-In his lifetime he was a farmer, highway foreman, real estate broker and at one time, a teacher at the Red Creek Schoolhouse.
-In 1953 he would sell the schoolhouse to the Southampton History Museum, then known as the Southampton Colonial Society.
-To move the schoolhouse to the grounds of the museum part of its journey was on a barge shipped out from Red Creek and then into Shinnecock Bay.
+William W. Hubbard (November 9, 1874-1959) grew up in the community and attended the Red Creek Schoolhouse.
+In his lifetime, Hubbard was a farmer, highway foreman, real estate broker, and at one time, a teacher at the Red Creek Schoolhouse.
+In 1953, sold the schoolhouse to the Southampton History Museum.
+It's final move to Rogers Mansion Museum Complex was partly made by barge, shipping out from Red Creek, then into Shinnecock Bay, a route many of its old students must have once sailed.

 William W. Hubbard (11/9/1874-1959)